Fixing a Leaky Garbage Disposal

 If you find a beat up or leaky part, put in a new one.
 Don’t use plumber’s putty to plug cracks.

 - Flanges or gaskets that have dried out and cracked

 - Breaks in the garbage disposal body

 Some disposals are connected to the dishwasher, which provides self-cleaning.
-This location often has leaks as well.
+This location commonly has leaks as well.

-It can take a DIYer many hours to diagnose and complete simple repairs, so consider that with the cost when choosing to tackle the problem by yourself.
+It can take a DIYer many hours to diagnose and complete simple repairs, so consider that with the cost when attempting to tackle the problem on your own.

-Having a skilled technician like one from Stark Services identify and repair the problem can help catch other components that may be about to break.
+Having a skilled technician like one from Stark Services determine and repair the problem can help catch other pieces that may be about to stop working.
 That way, you won’t be fixing the same disposal two weeks later.